TatianaIng96/booky/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Booky: Individual Project - Make it Real TOP Program v30

 This project was developed using Next.js for the frontend and Sass as a preprocessor for CSS.
 We used Node.js and Express for the backend, and MongoDB database.

+Booky is a page designed to buy books online.
+It offers a wide selection of titles from different genres and authors.
+Whether you're looking for novels, non-fiction books, classic literature, or children's books, Booky has something for every book lover.

 ## Characteristics of the project:

-- An online marketplace to buy books.
+- It is a book page that allows you to buy books.
-- Allows the user buy books.
+- Allows the user to create an account, add books to the cart and purchase one or more books

 ## Getting Started